Skip Navigation

 Myspace

-There are safe and unsafe ways to use myspace.
-Among unsafe uses:
+There are safe and unsafe ways to use Myspace.
+Some unsafe uses are:

 • Gossiping: The person being gossiped about, or your school, might find out and it could be seen as a form of harassment.